Solicitor and Conveyancing Fees Explained

 - ID verification – £2-£18: This can be charged for services used by the solicitor to verify the ID you’ve provided.

-- Stamp Duty – 0%-12%: This is a purchase tax on your property, which is charged as a percentage of the sale price.
-Stamp tax is charged on properties over £125,001 starting at 2%, and increases in percent with price, up to 12% for a home worth over £1,500,000.
+- Stamp Duty –0%-12%: This is a purchase tax on your property, which is charged as a percentage of the sale price, and forms part of your conveyancing fees.
+Stamp tax is charged on properties over £125,001 starting at 2%, and increases

 When selling a house